fredeil/INF-1101/INF1101-fei003-a2/report.md

-# INF-1101 - fei003 - a1
+# INF-1101 - fei003 - a2
-This report details the implementation of a a set, more specifically an *ordered set*, which was used as the underlying data structure for a "spam filter" program.
-The results of the implementations are also tested and benchmarked.
+This report details the implementation of an indexer that supports indexing of text documents and evaluation of queries to filter the indexed documents.
+The indexer is then used in a simple search engine application.

 ## 1. Implementation requirements
 Some implementation details were given for the ordered set.
 The supported operations are: